 For the HAWK study programmes, you must apply online on the application portal, which is activated about 6 weeks before the application deadline.
-After the online application, you must send the printed and signed application together with the application documents listed to HAWK Hildesheim/Holzminden/Göttingen (International Office).
 As soon as we have received all your documents, we will check whether you are entitled to study at a German university on the basis of your documents and certificates.
 Without these documents, we cannot check your application and, if necessary, register you with the preparatory course (Studienkolleg).

 For some Bachelor's degree programmes with restricted admissions, places are allocated on the basis of a nationwide co-ordination procedure.
 In order to be able to apply for such a place at HAWK, you must first register at hochschulstart.de and enter the applicant ID (BID) and applicant authentication number (BAN) generated there in your subsequent online application via the HAWK application portal.
 Please check the requirements of the degree programme you wish to study.